|Test Piece Monitoring Program|

 Facilities should include test pieces in their different textile types/products each quarter throughout the year to ensure wash processes are effectively cleaning each product type.

 Recording this information will be essential in problem-solving/resolution if the test-piece results indicate less than adequate outcomes.
-Changes may then be implemented with results from subsequent testing providing confirmation of appropriate process improvement.
+Changes may then be implemented and subsequent testing provides confirmation of process improvement.

 Special Textile Testing